Eddie-Ward/Eddie-Ward/README.md

 ### :mailbox: About

 - I graduated from Rice University in 2022 with a degree in Architecture
-- I strongly value design holistically in both visual interface and code structure
+- I strongly value design holistically in both visual interface (UX) and code structure (design patterns)
 - Favorite programming language is Typescript
 - Favorite architects are Frank Gehry, Zaha Hadid, and Toyo Ito
 - Favorite Adobe programs are Indesign > Photoshop > Illustrator